Titan HD Power Rack

-Heavy gauged racks like the HD normally ensure better stability and higher weight capacities and that’s just what’s on offer here, a 1100lb weight capacity means there will be no outgrowing this beast any time soon.
+Heavy gauged racks like the HD normally ensure better stability and higher weight capacities, and that’s just what’s on offer here.
+An 1100lb weight capacity means there will be no outgrowing this beast any time soon.

-2″ x 3 ” 11 gauge is going to weigh some, and in general, the empty weight of any power rack provides a big clue to the stability and overall build quality of the racks.
+2″ x 3 ” 11 gauge will weigh some, and in general, the empty weight of any power rack provides a big clue to the stability and overall build quality of the racks.

-The HD is nice and heavy at 230lb keeping this thing stable, 4 flat feet one on each corner of the rack come with predrilled holes, just in case you want even more stability, you can bolt this HD rack down to the floor, recommended if you do a lot of out of rack work.
+The HD is nice and heavy at 230lb keeping this thing stable.
+4 flat feet, one on each corner of the rack, come with predrilled holes.
+Just in case you want even more stability, you can bolt this HD rack down to the floor, recommended if you are going to lift outside of the rack.

 On the negative this rack does not come with pre-numbered posts, it saves a lot of time having numbered holes.
 Because we change exercises constantly, counting for the correct holes on each upright becomes a pain but it’s no biggy to sort, you can just write them on with a permanent marker or some paint.